ibm-cloud-docs/vpc/pps-about.md

 # About Private Path services
 {: #using-private-path-services}

 The beta release of IBM Cloud Private Path services is only available to allowlisted users.
-Contact Gilberto Tellez, Product Manager (`ghtellez@us.ibm.com`) if you are interested in getting early access to this beta offering.
+Contact your IBM Support representative if you are interested in getting early access to this beta offering.
 {: beta}

 Private Path services provide private connectivity for {{site.data.keyword.cloud_notm}} and third-party services.
 A Private Path service requires a Private Path network load balancer to deploy a service on IBM Cloud and a Virtual Private Endpoint (VPE) gateway for consumers to connect to the service.
 Traffic stays on the IBM backbone without traversing the internet.